javierlgroba/do-I-need-an-umbrella/README.md

-# do-I-need-an-umbrella
+# Do I need an umbrella?
-Webpage that tells me if I need to bring an umbrella when going out
+The webpage dowloads the rain chances from AEMET webpage, if there is a chance of rain >49 it tells me to bring an umbrella.